Helping behavior

 Helping behavior refers to voluntary actions intended to help others, with reward regarded or disregarded.
 It is a type of prosocial behavior (voluntary action intended to help or benefit another individual or group of individuals, such as sharing, comforting, rescuing and helping).

 Altruism is distinguished from helping behavior in this way: Altruism refers to prosocial behaviors that are carried out without expectation of obtaining external reward (concrete reward or social reward) or internal reward (self-reward).
 An example of altruism would be anonymously donating to charity.

-Perspectives on
+Perspectives

 Kin selection theory

 Kin selection theory explains altruism from an evolutionary perspective.
 Since natural selection screens out species without abilities to adapt to the challenging environment, preservation of good traits and superior genes are important for survival of future generations (i.e. inclusive fitness).
 Kin selection refers to an inheritable tendency to perform behaviors that may favor the chance of survival of people with a similar genetic base.

 W. D. Hamilton proposed a mathematical expression for the kin selection: